#04 Process water and production problems: what do you need to know?

 1. Origin of the waters

-As many know, we assume that ceramic production is a closed-cycled system within which process water mostly derive form in-house production activities.
+As many know, we assume that ceramic production is a closed-cycled system where process water mostly come from in-house production activities.

-It is therefore a question of WASTE WATER mainly deriving from the grinding department as well as from the post-firing activities, such as cut and polishing.
-This implicitly means that ceramic companies, as is well known, tend to recycle water both in order keep costs and to reduce environmental impact: a question, now more than ever, extremely relevant and unavoidable.
-Together with this recycle’s activity, it is also important to take into consideration all waters that do not derive from the company’s internal closed-cycle but that come directly from outside.
+We are essentially talking about WASTEWATERS mainly deriving from the grinding department as well as from the post-firing activities, such as cutting and polishing.
+This implicitly means that ceramic companies tend to recycle water both in order to keep costs and to reduce environmental impact: a question, now more than ever, extremely relevant.

 We are basically talking about:

 - MAINS WATER (that is controlled and stable over time, mainly used in the glazes’ grinding department)